Niceboy0829/Botkit/docs/readme-slack.md

 The [Events API](https://api.slack.com/events-api) is a streamlined way to build apps and bots that respond to activities in Slack.
 You must setup a [Slack App](https://api.slack.com/slack-apps) to use Events API.
 Slack events are delivered to a secure webhook, and allows you to connect to slack without the RTM websocket connection.

 During development, a tool such as [localtunnel.me](http://localtunnel.me) is useful for temporarily exposing a compatible webhook url to Slack while running Botkit privately.

+Note: Currently [presence](https://api.slack.com/docs/presence) is not supported by Slack Events API, so bot users will appear offline, but will still function normally.
+Developers may want to create an RTM connection in order to make the bot appear online - see note below.

 ### To get started with the Events API: